Introduction

 - Integrating WRB with other building components, such as windows and doors

-By following these best practices, builders can enhance the effectiveness of WRBs, thereby improving the overall resilience and energy efficiency of the building.
+By adhering to these best practices, builders can significantly enhance the effectiveness of WRBs, resulting in stronger, more energy-efficient structures.

 What Materials are Commonly Used for WRB?